Dissipative Floquet Majorana modes in proximity-induced topological superconductors

-implies the low energy theory around $\omega=0$ for all different values of $\Delta$ have similar behaviors compared to those for the intrinsic SC limit in Fig.~\ref{F1} (c); and this is consistent with our numerical results shown in Fig.~\ref{F2} (a1)-(a4).
-An important consequence of this observation is that the surviving and poisoning of FMZMs can be captured by the liner self-energy effect.

-We now turn to the discussion of Floquet Majoranas.
-In order to characterize them, we numerically calculate the time-averaged local DoS (LDoS) at the end of the nanowire with open boundary condition, based on the recursive Green function method\cite{Thouless_1981,PhysRevLett.47.882,DROUVELIS2006741} (refer to SI~\cite{supp} for the Floquet systems).
-As shown in Fig.~\ref{F2} (b1)-(b4), the numerical results verify our observations from the band structure in (a1)-(a4), namely, the killing of FMPMs, and the surviving and poisoning of FMZMs.
-As shown in (b1), the peaks at $\omega=\pm m\Omega/2$ correspond to Floquet Majoranas.
-When $\Delta$ decreases to $2\Delta<\Omega$, the FMPMs are destroyed as shown in (b1)-(b4).
-This can be understood by the gap closing at the BZ corners $\omega=\pm\Omega/2$ shown in (a4).
-In contrast, the FMZMs is not sensitive to the deceasing of $\Delta$.
-We finally note that in the numerical results in (b1)-(b4), for the FMZMs outside the SC gap, their peak heights are very tiny compared with the one inside the SC gap.
-It is important to answer whether the dissipation structures and the lifetime of the Floquet Majoranas in different Floquet BZs are identical or distinct.
-If the dissipation structures are identical, the dissipation-modified Floquet bands are still valid pictures along with a constant finite lifetime acquired due to competition between dissipation and non-equilibrium environments.
-On the other hand, the Floquet schemes are in dangerously trouble.
+{\em Open boundary condition.}---We now turn to the discussion of Floquet Majoranas.
+In order to characterize them, we numerically calculate the time-averaged local DoS (LDoS) at the end of the nanowire with open boundary conditions, based on the recursive Green's function method~\cite{Thouless_1981,PhysRevLett.47.882,DROUVELIS2006741} (refer to SM~\cite{supp} for Floquet systems).
+As shown in Fig.~\ref{F2} (b1)-(b4), numerical results verify our observations obtained from the band behavior in (a1)-(a4), namely, the killing of FMPMs at $\omega=(2m+1)\Omega/2$.
+To be more precise, when $\Delta$ decreases to $2\Delta<\Omega$, FMPMs are destroyed as shown in (b1)-(b4).
+This can be understood from the gap closing at $\omega=\pm\Omega/2$ shown in (a4) due to the nonlinear self-energy corrections.
+Therefore, the FMPM can no longer be described by the Floquet topological band theory under the intrinsic SC limit shown in Fig.~\ref{F1} (b) and Eq.~\ref{isc}.
+Although in our example, FMZMs are not sensitive to the deceasing of $\Delta$, in the SM, we will show that the topological phase transition of FMZMs is also beyond the description of Floquet topological band theory.
+We finally note that in the numerical results in (b1)-(b4), for those FMZMs outside the SC gap, their peak heights are very tiny comparing with that inside the SC gap.
+So, it is important to check whether the lifetime of these Floquet Majoranas in different Floquet Brillouin zones (FBZs)~\footnote{Since the Floquet systems only have discrete time translational symmetry, the energy is only conserved up to $m\Omega$.
+Therefore, similar to the crystal momentum, one can define the Floquet Brillouin zones for the quasi-energies as follows $\omega\in[(m-1/2)\Omega,(m+1/2)\Omega]$ for $m=-N_F,...,N_F$.
+When $m=0$, $\omega\in[-\Omega/2,\Omega/2]$ defines the so-called first Floquet Brillouin zones.} are identical or distinct.
+If their lifetimes are identical, the dissipation-modified Floquet bands are still valid along with a constant finite lifetime acquired from dissipations.